-Follow these links before ordering can put a little change in my pocket to keep the Subwoofer101 website and YouTube Channel.
+Following these links before ordering can put a little change in my pocket to keep the Subwoofer101 website and YouTube Channel going.
 Ordering Factory Direct through these links ensures full Bill of Rights, including 1 year trade-up and other benefits that might not be included from dealers (like return period, etc…).

 PB12-NSD BLACK FRIDAY SPECIAL (Click here to order Factory Direct)

 ($) The PB-12 NSD is a 12″ Ported subwoofer.
 The predecessor to the PB-2000 (my personal favorite so far for performance, price, and size), these subs have been produced for a small production run for BLACK FRIDAY ONLY!!
 Originally $799, these are $499 for the sale, and once they are gone, they are gone!!
 While these are available, they have dethroned the PB-1000 as the “Smartest Buy in Bass”!!
 Get them while you can, and go dual!!
 If you miss the Black Friday sale, watch the SVS Outlet, gently used products that have the same Bill of Rights and warranty as new, including free shipping, free returns, and 1 year trade up!

 PB-1000 (Click Here To Order Factory Direct)